Pahrump Valley’s Grossell eager to get back on wrestling mats

 “I think it was like the third week of football,” he recalled Dec.
 15 as he sat in the bleachers between matches at the Patriot Duals at Liberty High School in Henderson.
 “I knew that something wasn’t right, but I wanted to do what was best for the team, so I just sucked it up for the rest of the season and kept going.”

-He kept going to the tune of a team-leading 55 tackles along with a sack and an interception, leading to that MVP award.
+He kept going to the tune of a team-leading 55 tackles along with a sack and an interception as an undersized linebacker, leading to that MVP award.
 But the pain didn’t go away.

 “With sudden movements or lifting it over my head there were sharp pains,” Grossell said.
 “I just figured it was a deep bone bruise or something.
 Then I fell on it wrong during wrestling practice and I couldn’t lift it at all … I heard like a crack or a pop and knew that there was something even more wrong.”

-What was more wrong was diagnosed as a greater tuberosity of the humerus fracture.
+What was more wrong was diagnosed as a greater tuberosity of the humerus fracture, and perhaps Grossell is fortunate his football activity involved far more tackling than being tackled.
 He estimated the pain to be an 8 on a 1-to-10 scale when he fell on it during wrestling practice.

 “They said if I had kept going, if I had taken a couple of big hits or fell on it wrong, it would have completely shattered my humerus,” he said.
 “So I guess I’m one of the lucky ones.”

+So wrestling season was put on hold to allow time to heal.
+But even everyday life was complicated by the injury.

+“I couldn’t even lift it maybe 3 inches from my side,” Grossell said.
+“I had no strength with anything, couldn’t hold anything up.”

-Grossell’s father had nothing but high praise for Pahrump Valley athletic trainer Jessie Peterson.
+Grossell’s father had nothing but high praise for Pahrump Valley athletic trainer Jessie Peterson’s efforts since the injury.

 “She’s been a godsend to the school, something I don’t think we’ve had in forever,” Tom Grossell said.
 “She’s been nothing but phenomenal.
 He was diagnosed the second week of football season with a deep bone bruise in his left shoulder, and it ended up being a fracture.
 She was spot-on with everything she has done.
 She was spot-on with her treatment, and she’s got a great personality.
 She’s awesome.”